OP-TEE/optee_website/security-advisories/README.md

 #### Current status:
 We have been doing some manual inspection of the OP-TEE code, and so far have not been able to identify any vulnerable areas.
-Code analysis tools and compiler udpdates are being discussed with members of Linaro.
+Code analysis tools and compiler update are being discussed with members of Linaro.

 | Reported by  | CVE ID | OP-TEE ID | Affected versions |
 | ------------ |:------:| :-------: | ----------------- |